chryzsh/chryzsh.github.io/notpublished/2019-10-02-rce-on-endpoints-splunk-magic.md

 We see that it's trying to reach out to a host on a different network on port `8089`.
 This is most likely the deployment server it has been configured for.

-## Prepering the interface
+## Preparing the interface

-We know from tcpdump that the real DS is at `172.16.0.2`.
+We know from `tcpdump` that the real DS is at `172.16.0.2`.
 This is a property configured on the forwarder, so there is little we can do about that.
 We need to trick traffic to that IP to go to our deployment server.
 My solution to this was configuring another IP address on the eth0 interface, which will then always have a shorter route to that IP than to the real DS.
 For this, we configure an IP address on `eth0` with the IP address of the real DS.

     ip addr add 172.16.0.2 dev eth0